martinbeentjes/martinbeentjes/README.md

 ### Hi there 👋

-🔭 I’m currently working at Albert Heijn Technology on our API Gateway
+🔭 I’m currently working at DPG Media as a Backend Software Engineer for the Selectives Area.

 💬 Ask me about new languages, innovative ideas and projects